Aspie96/blog/content/posts/free-speech.md

 Beside lack of censorship, public access to tools that facilitate expression can also be empowering.

-In the world of software, tools useful for freedom of expression include editors for text, images, videos, audio and 3D models, as well as automatic translators and tools that can improve accessibility for disabled people.
+In the world of software, instruments useful for freedom of expression include editors for text, images, videos, audio and 3D models, as well as automatic translators and tools that can improve accessibility for disabled people.
 These programs should be widely available as [free and open source software]({{< ref "free-software" >}}), as *software freedom* can enhance other kinds of freedom.

 ## My take